fusioncharts/dev_centre_docs/getting-started/ember/install-using-ember.md

 ---
 title: Installation | FusionCharts
-description: This article outlines the steps to install fusioncharts and fusioncharts angular component to create charts.
+description: This article outlines the steps to install fusioncharts and fusioncharts ember component to create charts.
 heading: Installation
 chartPresent: false
 ---

-The **angular-fusioncharts** component, along with FusionCharts Suite XT, lets you add interactive JavaScript charts and graphs to your web and mobile applications using only a single Angular component.
+The **ember-fusioncharts** component, provides bindings for FusionCharts JavaScript charting library.
+It lets you add interactive JavaScript charts and graphs to your web and mobile applications using EmberJS component.

-In this article, we will show you how to download and install the `angular-fusionCharts` component and all the other dependencies on your system.
+In this article, we will show you how to download and install the `ember-fusionCharts` component and all the other dependencies on your system.

-> Unlike other tech stacks **angular-fusioncharts** can only be used via `npm`.
-Since, **Angular2** and onward do not support direct `<script>` inclusion of files, this page shows only the steps to install via `npm`.
+> Unlike other tech stacks **ember-fusioncharts** can only be used via `npm`.

-Before installing and starting to work with **angular-fusioncharts** wrapper, let's get familiar with the JavaScript files present in the **angular-fusioncharts** package:
+Before installing and starting to work with **ember-fusioncharts** component, let's get familiar with the JavaScript files present in the **ember-fusioncharts** package:

 File Name|Description|
 -|-